mindsdb/lightwood/docssrc/source/tutorials/custom_splitter/README.md

-Disabled unitl we can get a link to the data
+Disabled until we can get a link to the data